 Los Rios Community College District Residency Reclassification Instructions

-Students requesting reclassification of their residency status to California resident must complete the attached application.
+Students requesting reclassification of their residency status to California resident must complete the residency reclassification application.
 State requirements to become a California resident are described in the California Education Code and California Code of Regulations (Title 5).

 Under California law, to be reclassified from a non-resident to a California resident, a student must clearly demonstrate: